describo/crate-builder-component/README.md

 # Building and publishing API docs - has to be separate stage

--   `npm run generate-docs`: Update the jsdoc documentation
+-   `npm run docs`: Update the jsdoc documentation
 -   `git add . && git commit -a`
 -   `git push origin master --tags`